This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests: These check your blood type to see if you have antibodies to Rh factor.
 Blood tests to check the father's blood type and Rh factor may also be done.

 - Fetal blood sampling: This test may be done to check your baby's blood type and risk of anemia.
-Caregivers take a sample of your baby's blood from the umbilical cord.
+Healthcare providers take a sample of your baby's blood from the umbilical cord.
 With an ultrasound to guide them, a needle is put through your skin, into your uterus, and into the umbilical cord.

 - Fetal biophysical profile: A fetal biophysical profile is a test that combines the nonstress test and a special ultrasound of your unborn baby.
 The nonstress test measures changes in your baby's heartbeat during movement.
 The ultrasound will show your baby's movement, how his muscles are working, and the amount of fluid around him.
 It will also show if your baby's breathing muscles are working.

 - Amniocentesis: This is a procedure to take a sample of the amniotic fluid that surrounds your baby in the uterus.
 This procedure is used to look for problems with your baby.
-Caregivers use a needle, guided by an ultrasound, and remove a small amount of fluid from your baby's amniotic sac.
+Healthcare providers use a needle, guided by an ultrasound, and remove a small amount of fluid from your baby's amniotic sac.

 - Phototherapy: This is done to help reduce jaundice.